Ta180m/Blog/_posts/2021-04-07-self-hosting-is-hard.md

 ![SuperTuxKart, streamed from the "cloud"](/blog/assets/stk.png)

 As crazy as it sounds, this is actually nearly usable!
 The only thing preventing this from working perfectly are my [terrible GPU](/blog/2021/03/25/worst-first-build-part-4.html) and the limitations of VNC, since proprietary cloud gaming services use their own protocols optimized for low latency.
+I can get sound using X2Go, but it doesn't always work well.
+Plus X2Go's image quality is not the best.
 Still, we'll see how this goes, since it's pretty promising!

 ## Nope